 Hebrew Language Academy Charter School

-Hebrew Language Academy Charter School (“HLA”) is a dual language public elementary charter school located in Brooklyn, New York.
+Hebrew Language Academy Charter School (“HLA”) is a dual language public elementary charter school located in Brooklyn, New York serving students in Kindergarten through Eighth Grade.
 Founded in 2009, HLA’s mission is to provide a nurturing yet rigorous early childhood dual language program committed to fostering academic excellence and a high degree of Hebrew language proficiency.
 The school provides students with a sophisticated core curriculum in English Language Arts, mathematics, the sciences, social studies, art, music, technology and physical education.
 It incorporates Hebrew language instruction across the curriculum through a partial immersion proficiency model.

 HLA recognizes that its students are growing up in an increasingly global community.
 Its entire educational program is geared towards providing students with a solid foundation to become ethical, productive citizens in this environment.
 HLA helps its students learn social and civic responsibility through the integration of community service and service learning into classroom studies.
 Diversity, tolerance and openness are emphasized throughout the curriculum and school life.